rmm5t/mkv2m4v/README.md

 ## Background

-I got fed up with the reliability of the conversion tools out there for converting MKV video containers Apple TV compatible videos.
+I got fed up with the reliability of the conversion tools out there for converting MKV video containers to Apple TV compatible videos.
 Many of the existing tools appear to have potential on the surface, but they fail under certain scenarios.